bietiekay/irl-obs-switcher/README.md

 Furthermore you configure the target IP and Port where you want the data to be delivered to as well as a couple of timeouts.

+## Features
+- forward any stream using srt, rtmp, tcp or plain udp protocols to any IP
+- IPv4 and IPv6 and mixed scenarios supported
+- switch OBS scenes (by using OBS WebSocket) automatically based on simple rules
+	- after n seconds (configurable) upon connect
+	- when the data rate is at least over a configurable rate in kbit/s or below
+- write a file when a successful connection is made (semaphore)

 ### Limitations
 Each remote client is mapped to a port of the local server therefore:
 - The original IP of the client is hidden to the server the packets are forwarded to.